About Percona XtraDB Cluster

 - When you execute a query, it is executed locally on the node.
 All data is available locally, no need for remote access.

 - No central management.
 You can loose any node at any point of time, and the cluster will continue to function.

 - Good solution for scaling a read workload.
-You can put read queries to any of the nodes.
+You can direct read queries to any node.

 - Overhead of joining new node.
 The new node has to copy full dataset from one of existing nodes.
 If it is 100GB, it copies 100GB.

 - This can’t be used as an effective write scaling solution.
 There might be some improvements in write throughput when you run write traffic to 2 nodes vs all traffic to 1 node, but you can’t expect a lot.
 All writes still have to go on all nodes.

 - You have several duplicates of the data, for 3 nodes - 3 duplicates.

 Percona XtraDB Cluster is based on Percona Server with XtraDB and includes Write Set Replication patches.
 It uses the Galera library, version 2.x, a generic Synchronous Multi-Master replication plugin for transactional applications.